 humans are the worst and I think I’ve known that since I was a kid I never had many friends I didn’t fully trust any strangers I kept to myself whenever I could but I spoke to animals I’d never greet a human but I’d say hi to their dog dogs never judged me for … Continue reading Puppies > humans

 I'm not sure anyone talks about college writing classes.
 Movies say we have our classes in auditoriums.
-Those are only intro classes.
-Writing classes, also known as writing workshops, never have over eighteen people usually.
+Writing classes, also known as workshops, never have over eighteen people.
 I have one with twelve people right now.
 One time only six people showed up.
-On the first day, we … Continue reading What writing classes always are…
+On the first day, we introduce ourselves for almost seven minutes each. … Continue reading What writing classes are like

-Writers are always strange people.
+Writers are strange people.
 Perhaps we're not even people at all.
-Not many people - in the whole world - can create an entire world from nothing.
-Something as small as a 65 character text could turn into a 70,000 novel without even trying.
-But are we human if we're gods of our own … Continue reading Are we human?
+Few people can create an entire world from nothing.
+Something as small as a 65 character text could turn into a 70,000 novel without trying.
+But are we human if we're gods of our own worlds?
+We are sometimes quiet, sitting off to the side. … Continue reading Are we human?

 People always say writers can write whatever they want, but I doubt that's true.
-Some publication companies don't accept "cliché" or "unoriginal" ideas anymore, because it's harder to market just another vampire story now.
+Some publishing companies don't accept "cliché" ideas since it's harder to market stories.
 Which, in turn, lowers the endless possibilities that writers can write about.
-Some of those outdated story plots include: Vampires Werewolves … Continue reading Not acceptable stories
+Some of those outdated story plots include: Vampires Werewolves Mermaids Character waking up at the beginning … Continue reading Not acceptable stories